intmus/inttheory22-23/_14-secondary-dominant-functions/b1-ex-secleadingtones.md

 ### Conclusion

 As you can see, the part-writing mostly takes care of itself in voicing this chord as long as you resolve the tendency tones correctly.
 The most obvious solution is listed below.
-Notice that the resolutions are smooth and allow every tendency tone to resolve correctly without creating objectional parallels.
+Notice that the resolutions are smooth and allow every tendency tone to resolve correctly without creating objectionable parallels.

 {% capture ex6 %}X:6
 T:A completed secondary leading-tone seventh chord